This is a required class for those doing work in the lawn and landscape maintenance industry such as mowing, pruning, and landscape debris management.

 This class is offered at no cost to, Pinellas County Employees, Pinellas County School Board Employees, and Pinellas County Master Gardener Volunteers.
 Identification must be provided on the day of class to attend this class for free.

 Before continuing, we would like to make you aware of our reservation policies.
 Cancellations - If your class is canceled for any reason you will be notified no less than 24 hours prior to class start.
-We will make every effort to register you for the next class, or we will provide a full refund for cancellations made by Pinellas County.
+We will provide a full refund for cancellations made by Pinellas County Extension.
 Refunds may take up to 30 days to process.
 Payment - We require full payment at time of reservation so be prepared with a credit card to complete this transaction.
 Refunds - Refunds will be made in the event of a class cancellation or if the registrant requests a refund 24 hours prior to the class time.
 Reservations - You must be 18 to make a reservation.
 If you are under 18 and want to attend a class you must register and attend with a parent or guardian.

 Pinellas County is a watershed!

-Every bit of land drains to water and everything we do on land has an impact on our water quality.
-Grass clippings, yard debris, and fertilizers are pollution in our waters.
+Every bit of land drains to water and everything we do on land has an impact on our water quality!
+Common items like trash, grass clippings & yard debris, pet waste, and fertilizer become pollution in our waters.